Universal Exact Compression of Differentially Private Mechanisms: Related Work

 \paragraph{Distributed channel simulation.} Our approach relies on the notion of channel simulation \citep{bennett2002entanglement, harsha2010communication, sfrl_trans,flamich2024greedy, goc2024channel,braverman2014public,bennet2014reverse,cuff2013distributed}.
 One-shot channel simulation is a lossy compression task, which aims to find the minimum amount of communications over a noiseless channel that is in need to ``simulate'' some channel $P_{Z|X}$ (a specific conditional distribution).
 By \citet{harsha2010communication,sfrl_trans}, the average communication cost is $I(X;Z) + O(\log(I(X;Z)))$.
 In~\cite{harsha2010communication}, algorithms based on rejection sampling are proposed, and it is further generalized in~\cite{flamich2023faster} by introducing the greedy rejection coding.
 Dithered quantization~\cite{ziv1985universal} has also been used to simulate an additive noise channel in~\cite{agustsson2020universally} for neural compression.
 As also shown in~\cite{agustsson2020universally}, the time complexity of channel simulation protocols (e.g., in \cite{sfrl_trans}) is usually high, and~\cite{theis2022algorithms, flamich2024greedy, goc2024channel} try to improve the runtime under certain assumptions.
 Moreover, channel simulation tools have also been used in neural network compression~\cite{havasi2019minimal}, image compression via variational autoencoders~\cite{flamich2020compressing}, diffusion models with perfect realism~\cite{theis2022lossy} and differentially private federated learning~\cite{shah2022optimal}.

 \paragraph{Poisson functional representation.} The Poisson functional representation is a channel simulation scheme studied in \citep{sfrl_trans}.
 Also refer to \citep{maddison2016poisson} for related constructions for Monte Carlo simulations.
-Based on the Poisson functional representation, the Poisson matching lemma has been used in~\citep{li2021unified, liu2024one_arxiv} for one-shot coding on network information theory problems, and in~\citep{li2018minimax} for minimax learning.
-A variation called the importance matching lemma has also been proposed~\citep{phan2024importance} for distributed lossy compression.
-As discussed in \citep{flamich2022fast}, the Poisson functional representation can be viewed as a certain variant of the $\mathrm{A}^*$ sampling \citep{maddison2014sampling, maddison2016poisson}, and hence an optimized version with better runtime for one-dimensional unimodal distribution has been proposed in~\citep{flamich2022fast}.
+Based on the Poisson functional representation, the Poisson matching lemma has been used in proving one-shot achievability results for various network information theory problems~\citep{li2021unified, liu2024one_arxiv}.
+Also see applications on unequal message protection~\cite{khisti2024unequal}, hypothesis testing~\cite{guo2024hypothesis}, information hiding~\cite{liu2024hiding}, minimax learning~\citep{li2018minimax} and secret key generation~\cite{hentila2024communication}.
+A variation called the importance matching lemma~\citep{phan2024importance} has also used in distributed lossy compression.
+By \citep{flamich2022fast}, the Poisson functional representation can be viewed as a certain variant of the $\mathrm{A}^*$ sampling \citep{maddison2014sampling, maddison2016poisson}, and hence an optimized version with better runtime for one-dimensional unimodal distribution has been proposed in~\citep{flamich2022fast}.